 While doing our taxes this year, I realized that we donated to many charities throughout the previous year.
 Most of these donations did not happen regularly, maybe once every few months.
-But, by the end of the year, we had donated to 19 different charities!
+But by the end of the year, we had donated to 19 different charities!
 Yes, that's right, 19!

-Then, when I received donation request letters, I reviewed the cash donation list to see if I donated this year.
+Then, when I received donation request letters, I reviewed the cash donation list to see if I had donated this year.
 If not, I paper-clipped the letter and envelope to the list as a reminder when I did bills.

 Do you give cash donations to charities?
 How do you keep track of those transactions?
 Please leave a comment below and join the conversation.

-William Rusho
+William Rusho says

 I think it is very important to keep track of the donations.
 One reason of course if for tax purposes.
 The 2nd is that I like to keep track, because many of the donations are an annual event put on by the charity.
 This way I can keep track of when it nearing and put aside the money I want to donate that year.

-Kire Sdyor
+Kire Sdyor says

 I keep asking the guy at the end of the pew for a receipt every time I drop money into the basket.
 He doesn't see the humor in it.
 The big metal clothes receptacles don't give me dirty looks but are just as unreceptive to my requests.

-Donna Janke
+Donna Janke says

 This sheet is a good way to track where you've already donated throughout the year and would help in making decisions about the next donation (already gave or oops haven't given yet to a favourite cause).
 It can also be useful at the end of the year to cross check and make sure you've received all the receipts you need for tax purposes.

-Pamela Chollet
+Pamela Chollet says

 I started using a charity donations software I discovered online years ago.
 I like documenting what I give to charity.
 I'm so over the top type"A" personality, it bothers me to have blank lines.
 The result is I donate more!
 It's a win win.

-andleeb
+andleeb says

 Hello Sabrina